nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `exit`

+Expected Outcome:

+Application closes.

 ---

 ### Listing all animals: `list`

-This command is convenient in cases where you need to quickly reference all the animals stored in your `ZooKeep` book or if you need to know how many animals are currently in your book.
+This command is used when you need to display all the animals stored in your `ZooKeep` book, such as when you have finished filtering animals using the `find` command.

 Format: `list`

+Expected Outcome:

+All animals in your `ZooKeep` book are displayed

 ---